 - all Board appointments or removals, remuneration arrangements and termination payments;

-- membership and chairship of the Board and committees and succession planning for senior management;
+- membership and chairship of the Board and its Committees;

 - major capital projects, acquisitions or divestments;

-- any increase in, or significant variation in, the terms of the borrowing facilities of the Company;
+- any increase in, or significant variation in, the terms of the borrowing facilities of the Group;

 - capital expenditure projects outside the scope of the approved annual budgets and plans;